rroethof/roethof.net/content/2025/03/my-quest-for-ergonomic-bliss-a-journey-to-find-a-split-keyboard-that-works-with-tietses-syndrome/index.md

 One unexpected challenge I've faced is managing the chronic pain associated with Tietze's syndrome, a condition that affects the joints of my shoulder blade and collarbone.
 As I navigate this new reality, I've discovered the importance of finding comfort and relief at my desk – and that's where ergonomic split keyboards come in.

 ## Understanding Tietze's Syndrome
 For those who may not be familiar, Tietze's syndrome is characterized by inflammation of the soft tissues surrounding the joints of the scapula (shoulder blade) and clavicle (collarbone).
-This can lead to pain, stiffness, and limited mobility in the chest, neck, shoulders, and arms.
+This can lead to pain, stiffness and limited mobility in the chest, neck, shoulders and arms.

 ## The Origins of My Journey
 As someone who's struggling with the chronic pain and stiffness associated with Tietze's syndrome, I knew I needed a solution that would allow me to work comfortably for hours on end without exacerbating my symptoms.